Germany: Foreign Reporting in Berlin

 Students who join this program will interact with the city and its inhabitants, confront language and cultural barriers and come to terms with the stories of a city and a nation indelibly marked by 20th century history.
 Students will visit historic sites, meet and interview residents and successful ex-pats about their experiences in the city as well as cover current breaking news and cultural events.
 Students will also meet and interact with foreign correspondents from major American news organizations (New York Times, Wall Street Journal, the Economist), freelance journalists living in Berlin as well as several English-speaking German journalists.

-Students will meet three times a week for a 3 credit course, ENG 215: How to Write Like a Journalist OR ENG elective/independent study credit.
+Students will meet three times a week for a 3 credit course, ENG 212: How to Write Like a Journalist OR ENG elective/independent study credit.
 Students will be engaged in activities throughout the city, including organized tours of media offices and conversations with foreign correspondents and journalists living in Berlin as well as successful ex-pats living in the city.
 In assignments, students may choose to write a piece about one of the people they meet in the organized tour or an event happening in the city and discussed in class or they could choose their own topics (with approval of the director).
+Students will be able to use ENG 212 to satisfy the UB Curriculum Communication Literacy II requirement or fulfill major or minor academic program requirements with approval from their academic department.

 Each class session will be broken into three sections: theoretical, current events and practical.
 In theoretical lecture, students will learn about the changing role of the journalist, what it means to cover a culture other than your own and how to report ethically and responsibly.
 The current events time will focus on current new stories.
 Students will discuss events of local interest and international interest.
 Additionally, students will also look at how each media (local Berlin papers, German national papers, European papers and US newspapers) covers the same story or similar stories differently.
 In the third part of the class, students will focus on stories they can and will cover and write about.
 The third part of each session will involve practical application and answer questions such as: how do you write a news story?
 How do you cover an event, a feature, write a profile, etc.